-I have been going through a long dispute with my credit card because of Florida Hill Nursery.
-If I have one piece of advice you remember, it’s to stay far away from Florida Hill Nursery… More
+I have been going through a long dispute with my credit card company because of Florida Hill Nursery.
+If I have one piece of advice you remember, it’s to stay far away from Florida Hill… More

 I recently struggle more and more with the state of our country.
 Everytime I hear the school alarms go off, I fear the worst.
 Everytime I turn on my phone, I see the worst.
 Raising a female, I battle what sometimes seems like the inevitable in this country, that she will be abused because of her gender.
 I question how to raise my son to be an empathetic, giving, kind, compassionate person.